amare1990/math-magicians/README.md

 6. Install the linters inside the Setup branch.
 7. Install .babelrc file to use JavaScript modules.
 8. Create Component directory inside the src directory.
-9. Inside the component directory, create Calculator.js file
+9. Inside the component directory, create Calculator.js file.
+10. Add event handling functionality for each button of the calculator.
-10. Add styles for the Calculator.
+11. Add styles for the Calculator.

 ### Usage
 Then go to the root directory of the repository and use the command `npm start` to run, update and start the web dev-server.